Binturong: Characteristics

-Both sexes have scent glands—females on either side of the vulva, and males between the scrotum and penis.
-The musk glands emit an odor reminiscent of popcorn or corn chips, described as "ltpɨt" by the Malaysian Jahai people, likely due to the volatile compound 2-acetyl-1-pyrroline in the urine, which is also produced in the Maillard reaction at high temperatures.
-Unlike most other carnivorans, the male binturong does not have a baculum.
+Both sexes have scent glands; they are located on either side of the vulva in females, and between the scrotum and penis in males.
+Females are larger than males and dominant in their interactions; the musk glands emit an odor reminiscent of popcorn or corn chips, likely due to the volatile compound 2-acetyl-1-pyrroline in the urine, which is also produced in the Maillard reaction at high temperatures.